 - Watery or itchy eyes

 - Flushing of the skin or a skin rash

 - Swelling of the skin

 Severe reactions may also occur.
 Get emergency treatment right away for any of these symptoms:

 - Low blood pressure (hypotension)

-In some cases, severe reactions ("anaphylactic shock") can occur and the child may have problems breathing, experience chest tightness, or have swelling of his/her throat or tongue.
-Severe reactions require emergency treatment.
 The symptoms of a latex allergy may look like other medical conditions.
-Always consult your child's physician for a diagnosis.
+Always consult your child's doctor for a diagnosis.